IBM Cloud Docs

 2. Enter a name for your webhook.

 3. Enter the webhook URL.
-This URL cannot be updated; if you want to change it, you must delete and re-create the webhook.
+This URL can't be updated; if you want to change it, you must delete and re-create the webhook.

 4. Enter the webhook secret.
-The secret cannot be updated; if you want to change it, you must delete and re-create the webhook.
+The secret can't be updated; if you want to change it, you must delete and re-create the webhook.

-To edit a webhook in the UI, click the pencil icon next to the name of the webhook you want to update.
+To edit a webhook in the console, click the Edit icon next to the name of the webhook that you want to update.
 You can edit only the name of the webhook.
 If you need to modify a webhook, it is recommended that you delete and re-create the webhook instead of editing it.

-To delete a webhook in the UI, click the overflow menu overflow icon of the webhook you want to delete, and select Delete.
-Select Delete in the confirmation box to confirm, or Cancel to close the confirmation box without completing the delete operation.
+To delete a webhook in the console, click the Actions menu Actions icon of the webhook that you want to delete, then select Delete.
+Select Delete in the confirmation window.

 Configuring webhooks from the CLI